Monsoft-Solutions/praxis-notes-website/website-docs/animation-guidelines.md

-# Praxis Note Animation Guidelines
+# Praxis Notes Animation Guidelines

-This document provides principles and examples for animations and transitions used throughout the Praxis Note website.
+This document provides principles and examples for animations and transitions used throughout the Praxis Notes website.

 ## Table of Contents